 Stretch marks occur when the skin loses its elasticity and collagen.
 When the elasticity is gone, the skin cannot “snap” back into place.
 Usually, when it is pulled apart like that, the collagen is damaged too, which results in the difference in the appearance of the stretch mark skin.

 There are many things a person can do to prevent the development of stretch marks on their body.
-Some ways are by healthy living, other ways are by getting regular check-ups from the doctor.
+Some ways are by healthy living, private label skincare, and other ways are by getting regular check-ups from the doctor.

 One major cause of stretch marks is from a pregnant body.
-The skin can only stretch so far without damaging.
-Thus, when baby stretches too far, the stretch marks are forever imprinted…or so you thought.
+The skin can only stretch so far without damage.
+Thus, when the baby stretches too far, the stretch marks are forever imprinted…or so you thought.
+Below are 40 Stretch Marks Tips

 #1 Cocoa Butter